top of page

 PAPER MACHE

-PAPER MACHE & DIY CLAY MACHE
+PAPER MACHE & DIY CLAY

 Depending on your project and the sturdiness you require, you may want to consider if a "clay" mache or the standard mache is needed.

 There are quite a few different methods/recipes.
-Here are some videos for good options and worth watching:
+Here are some videos for good options and worth watching.

 PAPER PULP "CLAY"